Wayne82/wayne82.github.io/_drafts/neural-network-notes-backpropagation.md

 These observations lead me to a provocative thought: Could the universe itself be viewed as a vast, computable function?
 If so, human intelligence might resemble a neural network’s ability to approximate this function through learning.
 Yet, while learning is a shared trait across species — enabling survival through adaptation — human intelligence seems unique in its capacity for **proactive exploration of existence of its own**.
 This innate curiosity, the drive to ask **"why" and "how"**, may well be the defining spark of human **cognition**.

-**Perhaps what sets us apart isn’t just learning, but the audacity to seek meaning in the patterns we discover...**
+**Perhaps what sets us apart isn’t just learning, but the audacity (pinned by curiosity) to seek meaning in the patterns we discover...**